kabiri-labs/rcpayloadgen/README.md

 ### JavaScript (`javascript`)
 - Legacy executions using require and eval

-## Logging
+## Logging & Ethical Controls

-The tool generates detailed logs in `rce_generator.log` with timestamps and severity levels to help with debugging and monitoring the generation process.
+- Detailed execution logs are stored in `rce_generator.log` with timestamps and severity levels for monitoring.
+- Exploitation payload generation writes audit entries to `exploit_audit.log` with a unique watermark token.
+- Detection mode produces safe canary payloads suitable for authorized scanning and validation activities.
+- Exploitation payloads include embedded watermark comments/commands referencing the audit token to discourage misuse.

 ## Ethical Use